A common question is how you’d use shadow-cljs in a fullstack setup with a CLJ backend.

 }}}

 The default is to output all files into the public/js directory.
 So, this will create a public/js/main.js file once the build is started.
+The :watch-dir is necessary for CSS reloading, as it will make shadow-cljs watch the public directory, including all subdirectories, and reload changes to linked CSS files.

-I wrote a more detailed post on how Hot Reload works.
+I wrote a more detailed post on how CLJS Hot Reload works.
 Everything is already ready for it, you just basically need to same start/stop logic here too and tell shadow-cljs via the :dev/after-load metadata tag.
 For the purposes of this post I’ll keep it short.

 You may start the build via either the shadow-cljs UI (normally at http://localhost:9630/builds) and just clicking “Watch”.
 Or since we are into automating you can modify your src/dev/repl.clj file.